filipo18/-uwcisak-filip-unit3/MyFirstOOP.md

 8. Purpose of self is always the first argument
 9. We use ``` __init__``` to initialize and object's initial atributes by giving them their default value
-10. With inheritance we can use class that is already created and just add to it 11.Child classes never override properties of their parrents, they can jsut add to it
+10. With inheritance we can use class that is already created and just add to it
+11. Child classes never override properties of their parrents, they can jsut add to it

 ## My first OOP practise
 ```.py